- Introduction

 Creating Data Entities

-To create a data entity in Graphweaver, you start by extending the base entity class specific to the data provider.
+To create a data entity in Graphweaver, define a class for it.

 class inside the @exogee/graphweaver-mikroorm